lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 >Nothing in biology makes sense except in the light of evolution.

 --- Theodosius Dobzhansky, Evolutionary Biologist

->As a natural historian according to the principles of science, up to the present time I have been not been able to discover any character by which man can be distinguished from the ape; for there are somewhere apes which are less hairy than man, erect in position, going just like him on two feet, and recalling the human species by the use they make of their hands and feet, to such an extent, that the less educated travellers have given them out as a kind of man.

->I demand of you, and of the whole world, that you show me a generic character — one that is according to generally accepted principles of classification, by which to distinguish between Man and Ape.
-I myself most assuredly know of none....
-But, if I had called man an ape, or vice versa, I should have fallen under the ban of all the ecclesiastics.
-It may be that as a naturalist I ought to have done so.

---- Carl Linnaeus, pre-Darwinian Botanist and Taxonomist

 > I write about biology from the point of view of a physicist.
 Some physicists are arrogant and some are humble.
 I prefer to be humble.
 Arrogant physicists say that biology needs better concepts; since physicists are good at concepts, our job is to tell biologists how to think.
 Humble physicists say that biology needs better hardware; since physicists are good at hardware, our job is to invent new tools for biologists to use.
 With the exception of Max Delbruck and Francis Crick and a few other pioneers in the heroic age of molecular biology, physicists who tried to teach biologists how to think have failed dismally.